RULES OF THE GAME

 ball contacting the backboard above the head ref should be replayed if, in the

-JUDGMENT of the head ref, a legal play could have been made had the backboard
+JUDGMENT of the head ref, a player was present, in position and a legal play could have been made had the backboard

 not interfered.
 A dead ball should be ruled if the backboard prevents a ball